-Marshall College, named after the great Supreme Court Chief Justice John Marshall, was founded in 1836 in Mercersburg, Pa., under the sponsorship of the German Reformed Church.
+Marshall College, named after Supreme Court Chief Justice John Marshall, was founded in 1836 in Mercersburg, Pa., under the sponsorship of the German Reformed Church.
 It attracted a distinguished faculty that became nationally known as leaders of an intellectual movement known as the Mercersburg Theology.

 In 1853 Marshall College moved to Lancaster, Pa., and merged with Franklin College to form Franklin & Marshall College.
 James Buchanan, 15th President of the United States, was the first President of the Board of Trustees.

 From the time of its centennial, the College complemented its strengths in the classics and philosophy with a widely respected program in science.